artag/Training/Notes_Grokking_Simplicity/ReadMe.md

 guarantee that they perform their actions in the proper order.
 We'll see exactly how to cut timelines in chapter 17 in a very similar scenario to the pizza kitchen.

 ## Chapter 3.
 Distinguishing actions, calculations, and data

+1. Actions, calculations, and data can be apply to any situation.
+2. Actions can hide actions, calculations, and data.
+3. Calculations can be composed of smaller calculations and data.
+4. Data can only be composed of more data.
+5. Calculations often happen "in our heads".
+6. Actions spread (распространяются) through code.
+7. Actions can take many forms
+   * Function calls
+   * Method calls
+   * Constructors
+   * Expressions
+   * Statements

 ### Deep dive: Data